ACA 101: Selling Under-65 Health Insurance

 More People Are Eligible for ACA Subsidies

 In August 2022, the Inflation Reduction Act of 2022 (IRA) extended subsidies for an additional three years, through the end of 2025.
-Individuals will be able to be evaluated for subsidy eligibility each year, and if they qualify, can recieve subsidies to apply to a marketplace plan.
+Individuals will be able to be evaluated for subsidy eligibility each year, and if they qualify, can receive subsidies to apply to a marketplace plan.

 Remember: Clients who choose to accept subsidies, must report them at tax time to capitalize on savings for the upcoming year.